-- "For" the election of all five nominees for director; - "For" the advisory approval of compensation of the Company's named executive officers; - "For" "One Year" as the preferred frequency of future shareholder advisory votes to approve compensation of the Company's named executive officers; and - "For" the ratification of Marcum LLP as independent auditors for the year ending December 31, 2023.
+- "For" the election of all five nominees for director; - "For" the advisory approval of compensation of the Company's named executive officers; and - "For" the ratification of Marcum LLP as independent auditors for the year ending December 31, 2024.

 If any other matter is properly presented at the meeting, your proxyholder (one of the individuals named on your proxy card) will vote your shares using his or her best judgment.